SSO with OneLogin

 1. You are a Zivver administrator.

-2. You have access to OneLogin administrator dashboard.
+2. You have access to the OneLogin administrator dashboard.

 Example URL: https://www.onelogin.com/